Hand and Wrist Teaching Rounds – Ulnocarpal Impaction and DRUJ Instability

 Fellowship Supervisor: Dr. Brad Meulenkamp

-Fellowship Attending/Affiliated Surgeons: Dr. Karl-Andre Lalonde, Dr. Mark Steeves
+Fellowship Attending/Affiliated Surgeons: Drs.
+Brad Meulenkamp, Karl-André Lalonde, Mark Steeves

 The University of Ottawa offers a combined fellowship in comprehensive Foot and Ankle Reconstruction and Lower Extremity Trauma Surgery.
 This is a comprehensive, preceptor-based fellowship under the supervision of Dr. Karl-Andre Lalonde, Dr. Brad Meulenkamp and Dr. Mark Steeves, all dual subspecialty-trained in foot and ankle surgery and orthopedic trauma.
 Located at two sites – The Ottawa Civic Hospital and The Montfort Hospital, this is an enriching fellowship experience that covers all aspects of forefoot, midfoot, hindfoot and ankle reconstruction, as well as complex lower extremity fracture care.

-• Duration: The University of Ottawa offers a 1-year comprehensive fellowship in Hand and Wrist Surgery through the Divisions of Orthopaedic and Plastic Surgery.
+Duration: 1-year comprehensive fellowship in Hand and Wrist Surgery through the Divisions of Orthopaedic and Plastic Surgery.

-• Supervisor(s): Drs.
+Affiliated Surgeons: Drs.
 Sarah Shiga, Brent Trull, Braden Gammon and Manisha Mistry.
-There is a preceptor-based format and fellows will spend 3 months with each supervisor.
-The fellow will participate in Hand Call with 2 supervisors on a rotating schedule (approximately 6 call per month).
+There is a preceptor-based format and fellows will spend three months with each supervisor.
+The fellow will participate in Hand Call with two supervisors on a rotating schedule (approximately six calls per month).

 During the year, fellows will enhance their ability to complete more advanced procedures independently.
 Common procedures performed include but are not limited to: surgical management of Dupuytren’s disease/carpal tunnel syndrome/hand and wrist tendinopathies; wrist arthroscopy for TFCC debridement and repair; scaphoid fracture fixation; non-vascularized and vascularized bone grafting of scaphoid non-union; surgical management of Kienbock’s disease; correction of distal radius malunion and other congenital distal radius anomalies (Madelung’s Deformity); flexor tendon repair and reconstruction; LRTI for CMC OA; hemi-resection interposition arthroplasty/semi-constrained DRUJ arthroplasty for DRUJ OA; partial/total wrist fusion/total wrist arthroplasty for radiocarpal OA; PIP/MP arthroplasty and rheumatoid hand reconstruction.
 Fellows will also be involved other complex reconstructive cases including congenital hand surgery, rotational and free flap coverage of upper extremity soft tissue loss, tendon transfers and peripheral nerve repair/reconstruction/transfer.
 The fellowship is based out of a Level 1 trauma center and there is ample exposure to hand and wrist trauma.